Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

   * If the removal version is not yet determined, the change log MUST state, "This column will be removed at a future FOCUS version."
   * If the removal version has already been determined, the change log MUST state, "This column will be removed in version 2.1."
 * Prior to removal, the FOCUS specification MUST be updated to include the version that will remove the deprecated column/metadata

+#### Deprecation Retention Period
+Once a capability or column is designated as deprecated in a published version of the FOCUS specification:
+	1. It MUST remain in the specification for a minimum of 12 months and for at least two subsequent officially‑supported MINOR releases before it is eligible for removal.
+	2. Removals MUST be scheduled for a release that is intended for broad adoption and conformance evaluation.
+	3. A no‑sooner‑than removal version SHOULD be declared at the time of deprecation.
+Once a specific target removal version is determined, the specification and changelog MUST be updated to include that version.
+	4. Exceptions (e.g., legal, security, or privacy requirements) MAY justify earlier removal; such exceptions MUST be explicitly documented in the changelog with rationale.
+Note: “Officially‑supported MINOR releases” are the MINOR versions identified by the project for broad adoption and conformance evaluation (see Versions).

+Removal of a deprecated feature or column is classified as:
+* Migration Compatible if the same practitioner use case is fully supported by another feature or column in the specification.
+* Incompatible if removal results in the loss of support for a published practitioner use case.

 ## Change Type Classification